-Amazon, Alphabet, Apple, Tesla, Facebook, Square, Microsoft and JPM Elliott wave analysis [Video]
+Amazon, Alphabet, Apple, Tesla, Facebook, Square, Microsoft and JPM Elliott Wave analysis [Video]

-Tesla (TSLA) Amazon (AMZN) Apple (AAPL) Alphabet (GOOGL) Facebook (FB) Metaverse (META) Microsoft (MSFT) & JPMorgan Chase (JPM) Technical Analysis Elliott Wave Forecast & Day Trading Strategies.
+Tesla (TSLA) Amazon (AMZN) Apple (AAPL) Alphabet (GOOGL) Facebook (FB) Meta Platforms (META) Microsoft (MSFT) & JPMorgan Chase (JPM) Technical Analysis Elliott Wave Forecast & Day Trading Strategies.

 Video Chapters: